 Natural Hoof/Horse Care (NHC) encompasses more than just the natural trim.
 NHC is a fairly new area of study and, paradoxically, is both relatively simple and fairly complex at once.
 It is an effort for nature, art and science to battle numerous deleterious traditions and practices in the horse world in order to bring optimal health - physical, mental and emotional - to our equine friends around the globe.

 Ultimately, students will come to realize that it is the forces of nature that shapes the hoof.
-From herd dynamics to rocky terrain as well as the healthy benefits derived from the symbiotic predator / prey relationships, we emulate the hooves of these horses because they are the picture perfect vision of health, soundness and fitness.
+From herd dynamics to rocky terrain as well as the healthy benefits derived from the symbiotic predator / prey relationships, we emulate the hooves of these horses because they are the product of nature - and the picture perfect vision of health, soundness and fitness.

 What is 'Natural Hoof Care' and is it the Same as the 'Natural Trim'?